System SpecificationsView Full Specs

 Separate, configurable validation caches

-- In-memory repository of all certificate validation requests, regardless of the validation mechanism
+- Provides in-memory repository of all certificate validation requests, regardless of the validation mechanism

-- Robust failover mechanism supports multiple sources of revocation information, including multiple VA Servers
+- Supports multiple sources of revocation information, including multiple VA Servers, via robust failover mechanism

 - Facilitates large-scale application deployments